aronarts/SimplygonPBRExample/README.md

 ## Getting started
 - You need to replace the root variable at the top of SimplygonPBRScript_MultiMat.mel to point the location you have the example.
-- When you load the character it will most likely be green, the shader path needs to be updated to the correct location for all materials.
+- When you load the character it will most likely lack textures, the shader path needs to be updated to the correct location for all materials.
+Go to the Attribute Editor and select each part of the asset and set the correct path.
 - Copy the content of the mel script and add it as a shelf command for easy access.

 ## Test cases